AnalogSense/universal-analog-plugin/README.md

 \* Razer Synapse needs to be running for analogue inputs to be received from this keyboard.

-† The support for this keyboard is polling based, so lag and missed inputs are to be expected.
+† The support for this keyboard is polling based, so you may encounter lag and missed inputs.

 ‡ I don't own this keyboard, so I've not had a chance to test it, but it should work.